stevecochrane/tailwindcss-logical/README.md

 At this point I consider this plugin feature complete, but I will continue to monitor official specifications, as well as Tailwind itself, and update this plugin accordingly when anything changes.

-One thing I do plan to do is add support for `caption-side`, now that it is part of Tailwind itself.
-I will also consider dropping the legacy plugin API and building entirely with CSS in the Tailwind v4 way eventually, if there is enough value in doing so.
+I've tried dropping the legacy plugin API and building entirely with CSS the Tailwind v4 way, though the documentation isn't enough for my needs and all of the official Tailwind plugins still use the legacy API, so I haven't seen any functional examples.
+I might try again at some point if more examples appear and if there's enough value in doing so.

 ## Contributing